 Amazonas is a lowly populated department.
 So, a smaller number tests results in a higher number per million.
 Medellín is located in Antioquia and Cali is located in Valle de Cauca.
 And a lower percentage of testing is being done in departments with only a few coronavirus cases.

-In the tabla above, we include red departments where total the testing positive rate is 20 percent or higher.
-Also, we included green departments where the total testing positive rate is less than 10 percent.
+In the table above, we include red departments where total the testing positive rate is 25 percent or higher.

 Note in the above table, do not assume that new reported daily cases match the new reported daily tests.
 There can be a lag between reporting new tests and new cases.
 So, it is not valid to use these daily numbers to determine a daily positive testing rate.